timpending/comp-sci-curriculum/Unit-2/02-big-o-notation.md

 **EXERCISE**

-1. Check out [this graph](https://www.desmos.com/calculator/qx1ovkphv7) for data on the functions you've explored today, as well as some data on different algorithms we've seen or will encounter later on: bubble sort, binary search, naive Fibonacci, merge sort, and bogo sort.
+1. Check out [this graph](https://www.desmos.com/calculator/agmx3utnm4) for data on the functions you've explored today, as well as some data on different algorithms we've seen or will encounter later on: bubble sort, binary search, naive Fibonacci, merge sort, and bogo sort.
 Take a look at the data and the trends.
 What's the complexity of each algorithm?
 Which algorithm is the most/least efficient?
 (Need a refresher on some of the math functions that appear?
 Scroll down!)

-**EXERCISE**:
+**EXERCISE:**

 Reduce the following big-O expressions.
 If they can't be reduced, explain why.